cardano-foundation/CIPs/CIP-0116/README.md

 #### Encoding of mapping types

 `Map`-like container types MUST be encoded as arrays of key-value pairs.
-Uniqueness of `"key"` objects in a map MUST be preserved (but this property is not expressible via a schema).

 ```json
 "Map": {